 As we’ve been discussing here at Appium Weekly blog, there are various different ways and tricks to locate elements in a web page.
-Appium – based on Selenium foundation – provides excellent methods to locate elements by using a XPath function.
-And in fact, there are lots of different xpath methods you can use, by name, ID, link texts, partial link text, tags, class names and some others.
-This is the eighteenth blog in our 37 Things You Should Know About Appium – and now, let’s take a look at those different XPath tricks you might find useful.
+Appium – based on Selenium foundation – provides excellent methods to locate elements by using an XPath function.
+And in fact, there are lots of different XPath methods you can use, by name, ID, link texts, partial link text, tags, class names and some others.
+This is the eighteenth blog in our Things You Should Know About Appium – and now, let’s take a look at those different XPath tricks you might find useful.

-Using the name, ID or link information (text) for your Appium tests is just fine, but when use cases are becoming more complex and there are more logic in your websites, you might want to consider using XPath.
-The xpath is originally designed to allow the navigation of XML content with the purpose of locating individual UI elements, attributes and some other things in an XML content.
+Using the name, ID or link information (text) for your Appium tests is just fine, but when use cases are becoming more complex and there is more logic in your websites, you might want to consider using XPath.
+The XPath is originally designed to allow the navigation of XML content with the purpose of locating individual UI elements, attributes and some other things in an XML content.
 Download our free Appium beginner’s tutorial and check if you have a proper setup to successfully and efficiently use XPath Locators.

 Going into how XPath parameters are formulated, some of the XPath queries can be made in many different ways.
 There isn’t necessarily “the right way” to do this, but in general the good advice is to keep it simple and as straightforward as possible.
 You can either make a full XPath query with specific indexes for each parent/child or make it more generic and use other search criteria, such as attribute values of the element.
 You can even leave the element type out of the criteria, if you can’t be sure what type of element it will be.